pullashradha/keyboard-transformation/README.md

 ----- | ----- | -----
 Input a number or letter and horizontally flip it. | 1 | 0
-Input a number or letter and vertically flip it. | 1 | z
+Input a number or letter and vertically flip it. | 1 | z Input number or letter and shift/linearly translate position. | 1, shift +5 | 6

 ## Future Features